paulamartinm/bicimad_prevision_tfm/README.md

  3. Models for global demand -> machine learning models to analyze the aggregated demand of the service
  4. Models demand per zones -> machine learning models to analyze the demand per zone of Madrid

+The data located in the file Data/processed data are files that are generated running the notebooks, and are used for other notebooks.
 ## 📊 Frontend

 The frontend of the project has been developed with Streamlit [Click here to access the application](https://share.streamlit.io/paulamartinm/bicimad_prevision_tfm/main/Frontend/streamlit_app.py )